Blog > Category > Posted: 2020-May-28, Updated: 2023-Apr-20

-Although some materials insulate better than others, its the combination of material and the glass options are chosen, that will make the real difference if your goal is energy efficiency.
+Although some materials insulate better than others, it's the combination of material and the glass options chosen, that will make the real difference if your goal is energy efficiency.

-Standard and optional window hardware are usually offered by most window manufacturers.
+Standard and optional window hardware is usually offered by most window manufacturers.
 Standard hardware comes in white only and performs basic functions such as locking and opening.

 Optional hardware is usually available in metallic finishes such as nickel, pewter, and brass, nested handles remove clutter and self-locking locks ensure ease-of-mind locking with a click, or a colour indicator.

 There are many window replacement and installation companies in and around the Ottawa area that claim they have the best window warranty in the business.
 Every window company is different and even companies that sell and install the same product will offer differing warranties.

-There are lots of ways that window manufactures can improve energy efficiency in windows.
+There are lots of ways that window manufacturers can improve energy efficiency in windows.
 These include materials used, spacers between multi-glazed window panes, the gas between the panes, window design, seals and installation processes.

 Ask your window consultant what options you can choose to improve the energy efficiency of the window you are buying.